holochain/holochain-rust/doc/holochain_101/src/zome/implementation.md

 - The zome API function signature in `nucleus::ribosome::call` under `resolve_func`
 - A ribosome module implementing the invocation logic as `invoke_*`
 - An agent action if the zome API function has side effects
+- Add a gets hashmap to actaully store the state
+- write a closure that is a sensor to detect the new get and push back to the calling scope

 ### Zome API function index